jihadkhawaja/Llama.Grammar/README.md

-﻿Here's a `README.md` file you can use for your C# class library **Llama.Grammar**, referencing the original project it builds upon:

----

 # Llama.Grammar

 **Llama.Grammar** is a C# class library that allows you to define JSON Schemas, C# objects dynamically and convert them to [GBNF (Grammar-Based Next-Token Format)](https://github.com/ggml-org/llama.cpp/blob/master/grammars/README.md) grammars.
 It is useful for working with structured outputs in AI models like LLaMA, Mistral, or GPT when paired with inference runtimes that support GBNF grammars.